HuidaeCho/projpicker/README.md

                         validation and exit
   -q {and,or,all}, --query-mode {and,or,all}
-                        query mode for multiple points (default: and); use all to list all bboxes and ignore geometries -f {plain,pretty,json}, --format {plain,pretty,json}
+                        query mode for multiple points (default: and); use all to ignore query geometries and list all bboxes -f {plain,pretty,json}, --format {plain,pretty,json}
                         output format
   -n, --no-header       do not print header for plain output format